What to bring

 Other artists-in-residence and guests

 Artists in an exclusive residency are alone in their house or with their own group/family.
 Artists in a collective residency have a private room but share the house with one other artist.
-The short-term residency at Skaftfell can house up to two artists in two private bedrooms.

 There are usually 3 or more artists on the residency program at the same time.